codecrafters-io/languages/README.md

 ## Objective

-The language one attempts a CodeCrafters challenge is an integral part of the challenge experience.
+The language one uses for a CodeCrafters challenge is an integral part of the challenge experience.
 A few questions to think about:

 - Is it easy to setup locally?